I. OBJECTIVE & PURPOSE

 Title II of the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973 (Section 504) require that the University make its programs, events and activities readily accessible to students, faculty or staff who have provided documentation of disability and a corresponding need for the requested accommodation.
 Additionally, these laws require that disabled persons who visit the University's Campus also have the opportunity to effectively participate in programs, events and activities conducted at UNF.
 As a result, University units conducting programs, events and activities or otherwise utilizing the University's venues must make necessary arrangements to provide the above-referenced individuals who request auxiliary aids and services or other accommodations (as defined below), a reasonable accommodation to allow these persons the opportunity to effectively participate in such offerings.

-A. Person with a Disability – A person is “disabled” under the ADA and Section 504 who (1) has a physical or mental impairment that substantially limits one or more of the major life activities of such individual, or (2) has a record of such impairment, or (3) is regarded as having such an impairment.
+A person is "disabled" under the ADA and Section 504 who (1) has a physical or mental impairment that substantially limits one or more of the major life activities of such individual, or (2) has a record of such impairment, or (3) is regarded as having such an impairment.

-B. Third Party Visitor – means an individual with a disability, other than University students, faculty and staff who desires to participate in programs, events and activities at the University’s venues.
+Means an individual with a disability, other than University students, faculty and staff who desires to participate in programs, events and activities at the University's venues.

-C. Venue – means any portion of the University of North Florida campus or other site the University utilizes for the purpose of providing programs, events or activities for its students, faculty and staff or third party visitors.
+Means any portion of the University of North Florida campus or other site the University utilizes for the purpose of providing programs, events or activities for its students, faculty and staff or third party visitors.

-D. Auxiliary Aids and Services – means auxiliary aids and services including:
+Means auxiliary aids and services including: